-- G4.1 Where it is not possible for a student to successfully complete the course on which they are enrolled, having exhausted all assessment opportunities (including validated exit awards) because of failure of module(s), their registration shall be terminated. - G4.2 Exceptionally, a student with one or more confirmed fails at Level 5 but on target to achieve an Ordinary degree may, at the discretion of the University Progression and Award Board (and if not prohibited by the appropriate professional body), be considered for progression to the exit award of the Ordinary Degree. - G4.3 A student who has failed may be permitted to re-register for an alternative award subject to the admission requirements for that award.
-Students may only be reregistered to an alternative award with the agreement of the 'exiting' and 'admitting' Programme Leader. - G4.4 In exceptional circumstances, where specifically approved at validation (and linked to a professional, statutory or regulatory body requirement), a student who has failed may be permitted to re-register for the same award subject to the approval of the Programme Leader. - G4.5 Students who fail at progression points in a Programme or who choose to terminate their studies prematurely should be awarded an exit award where it is approved and they qualify for it.
-A transcript detailing all credit achieved will be provided. - G4.6 A student who appears likely to fail in a professional placement may, if the University internal examiners agree, have the period of practice extended before the assessment is made.
+- G4.1 Where it is not possible for a student to successfully complete the course on which they are enrolled, having exhausted all assessment opportunities (including validated exit awards) because of failure of module(s), their registration shall be terminated. - G4.2 Exceptionally, a student with one or more confirmed fails at Level 5 but on target to achieve an Ordinary degree may, at the discretion of the University Progression and Award Board (and if not prohibited by the appropriate professional body), be considered for progression to the exit award of the Ordinary Degree.

+- G4.3 A student who has failed may be permitted to re-register for an alternative award subject to the admission requirements for that award.
+Students may only be re-registered to an alternative award with the agreement of the 'exiting' and 'admitting' Programme Leader. - G4.4 Students who fail at progression points in a Programme or who choose to terminate their studies prematurely should be awarded an exit award where it is approved and they qualify for it.
+A transcript detailing all credit achieved will be provided. - G4.5 A student who appears likely to fail in a professional placement may, if the University internal examiners agree, have the period of practice extended before the assessment is made.
 This is at the discretion of the internal examiners and will not normally exceed the length of the validated placement.
-This action may be taken with or without the advice of the External Examiners, who will in any case be informed of the circumstances. - G4.7 In exceptional circumstances, where a student has reached a progression point with insufficient credit to progress (see G2.5-G2.7) but still has outstanding reassessment opportunities available, where it is considered that there is a reasonable prospect of successful completion (and providing there is no conflict with professional statutory or regulatory body requirements), the University Progression and Award Board has discretion to approve 'reassessment without attendance' for one year.
-The failed modules may be re-attended and the assessment must be repeated.
+This action may be taken with or without the advice of the External Examiners, who will be informed of the circumstances. - G4.6 In exceptional circumstances, where a student has reached a progression point with insufficient credit to progress (see G2.5-G2.7) but still has outstanding reassessment opportunities available, where it is considered that there is a reasonable prospect of successful completion (and providing there is no conflict with professional statutory or regulatory body requirements), the University Progression and Award Board has discretion to approve 'reassessment without attendance' for one year.
+The failed modules may be re-attended and the assessment must be repeated. - G4.7 Providing there is no conflict with professional statutory or regulatory body requirements the University Assessment Board has discretion to approve an exceptional repeat year/level of study or grant an extension of study for any student where it is satisfied on the basis of evidence presented, that there is a reasonable prospect of successful completion.
+A repeat year/level is only available once within the award in question and follows the mode in which the modules were originally studied.
+All modules and their assessment must be repeated.
+Marks from the previous attempt will not be carried over.